Don Zagier

 Don Bernard Zagier (born 29 June 1951) is an American-German mathematician whose main area of work is number theory.
 He is currently one of the directors of the Max Planck Institute for Mathematics in Bonn, Germany.
 He was a professor at the Collège de France in Paris from 2006 to 2014.
 Since October 2014, he is also a Distinguished Staff Associate at the International Centre for Theoretical Physics (ICTP).
+Among his doctoral students are Fields medalists Maxim Kontsevich and Maryna Viazovska.

 Background

 Zagier was born in Heidelberg, West Germany.
 His mother was a psychiatrist, and his father was the dean of instruction at the American College of Switzerland.
 His father held five different citizenships, and he spent his youth living in many different countries.
 After finishing high school (at age 13) and attending Winchester College for a year, he studied for three years at MIT, completing his bachelor's and master's degrees and being named a Putnam Fellow in 1967 at the age of 16.
 He then wrote a doctoral dissertation on characteristic classes under Friedrich Hirzebruch at Bonn, receiving his PhD at 20.
 He received his Habilitation at the age of 23, and was named professor at the age of 24.